 September 3, 2010

 The U.S. Department of Housing and Urban Development issued its determination that the property is not suitable to assist the homeless.
-See the Federal Register, Volume 75 Issue 171 (Friday, September 3, 2010) [[Page 54258]] Land.
+See the Federal Register Volume 75, Issue 171 (Friday, September 3, 2010) [[Page 54258]] for the reasons.

 February, 1, 2010